primer76/alx-system_engineering-devops/0x02-shell_redirections/README.md

  Display 3 line content of a file
 Creates contect in a file with backslash
-Writes contents of a command into another file
+Writes contents of a command into another file Duplicate last line of a file into the file